dna-seq/dna-seq/workshop/index.md

 ![Image](RSBI.png)

 ## Who is the workshop addressed to: ##
+* People having their DNA sequenced and interested in analyzing it
-* Bioinformatician
+* Bioinformaticians
 * Biologists
-* People having their DNA sequenced and interested in analysis
 * Everyone interested in longevity genetics
 * Doctors interested in DNA analyzing tools
-* Biohakers
+* Biohackers

 ## Agenda: ##
 * About personalized genomics: methods of sequencing, analysis and interpretation of the genome.
+* Genetics of Longevity.
+Existing databases and polymorphisms.
 * Genetic investigation.
 You will be faced with  3 real Clinical cases trying to find answers with genome analysis tools.
 * Polygenic risk scores - ML models for genetic risk predictions.
-* Genetics of Longevity.
-Existing databases.
 * Optional "BioWeapons" module (if time allows):  how to CRISPR-away the gene you do not like, pack it in adenovirus and get quotation in USD?

 ## Who we are: ##